Rechercher dans ce blog

 Slow earthquakes, which are known to sometimes precede major earthquakes on continental faults and in subduction zones, build stress cyclically and may trigger large earthquakes on neighboring, highly stressed locked faults.
 Yet even in Cascadia, a clear case of a highly stressed, "locked and loaded" fault, previous research had only observed intermittent and discrete slow earthquakes and their associated tremors.

-The research team discovered that the neural network provided a continuous measure of tremors and placed clearer time bounds on slow-slip events than previous methods had established.
+The research team discovered that the provided a continuous measure of tremors and placed clearer time bounds on slow-slip events than previous methods had established.
 Significantly, the neural network identified faint tremor signals months before traditional methods detected slow slip by measuring sometimes minute elevation changes in the landscape.

 "The study suggests that slow slip within megathrust zones is not random.
 This research is part of a body of work that tells us that precursors are taking place much more frequently than previously thought, in agreement with laboratory experiments and theory," said Rouet-Leduc.

 The paper, "Probing Slow Earthquakes with Deep Learning," was published February 24, 2020 in Geophysical Research Letters.
-This work is part of ongoing research at Los Alamos that has identified a continuous acoustic signal emitted by slow-slip events.
+This work is part of ongoing at Los Alamos that has identified a continuous acoustic signal emitted by slow-slip events.
 The signal can be read at any instant to indicate the time remaining to fault failure in both laboratory and real-world quakes.

 Explore further